Gershwin Theatre Seating Chart

 Gershwin Theatre Seating areas

-Ochestra Seats
+Orchestra Seats

 Front Mezzanine Seats

 Front Mezzanine seats are at the front of the upper level of the theatre (Rows A-E).
 On a big spectacular show like WICKED, they provide a great view of the whole production.
+Kindly be aware that there is a low safety bar in front, which means the front row may not be ideal for short patrons or children.

 Mid Mezzanine Seats